sezero/quakespasm/README.txt

   o  make SDL_CONFIG=/PATH/TO/SDL-CONFIG for unusual SDL installs

+  Streaming music playback requires "libmad" for MP3, and "libogg", "libvorbis" for OGG files.

-  o  HOME directory support can be enabled via the Misc/homedir_0.patch
+  HOME directory support can be enabled via the Misc/homedir_0.patch diff
-     diff

   If for any reason this doesn't work, the project can also be built with Codeblocks.
 This is a large, free, integrated development environment that requires wxWidgets and cmake to install.
 The process is not for the faint hearted.

   5. Changes

   5.1.
+0.85.4

+  o  Implement music (ogg, mp3, wav) playback

+  o  A better fix for the infamous "SV_TouchLinks: next != l->next"
+     problem

+  5.2.
 0.85.3

   o  Fix the "-dedicated" option (thanks Oz) and add platform specific